Genivia/ugrep/README.md

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.

+           If no FILE arguments are specified and one of the options -g,  -t,  -O, -M, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are enabled, same as -r.

            Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit: